 - University of South Dakota (Vermillion, South Dakota)

 - University of Wisconsin-La Crosse (La Crosse, Wisconsin)

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive campus that provides students with both inpatient and outpatient experiences, as well as substantial research and education facilities.

 Graduation and certification

-Upon successful completion of your physician assistant program and your clinical internship, you will graduate from your college or university and receive your Bachelor of Science (B.S.) or Master of Science (M.S.) degree in physician assistant studies.
+Upon successful completion of the physician assistant program and clinical internship, students will graduate from their college or university and receive their Bachelor of Science (B.S.) or Master of Science (M.S.) degree in physician assistant studies.

 Graduates are eligible to take the Physician Assistant National Certifying Exam (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).

-For the majority of the clinical rotation, your learning schedule will include eight-hour days, five days a week.
+For the majority of the clinical rotation, the learning schedule will include eight-hour days, five days a week.